philip-han/dictator_graal/readme.md

 ```

 Currently, VS Code Gradle extension is not working properly on this project.
 In order to make it work, you'll have to hard code the path of `speechcore` module.
 Details are at the bottom of `settings.gradle` file.
 So, use either commands above or enable/fix the Gradle extension.

+Lastly, CoreNLP server should be running for `app:run`.
+Refer to [Android App](https://github.com/philip-han/Great-Dictator-Android) for the NLP server instructions.